joekrucz/RSID/README.md

 ### User Roles & Permissions
 - **Admins**: Full system access, can view all projects and manage users
 - **Employees**: Can manage all projects and assist clients
-- **Clients**: Can create, view, edit, and delete their own R&D projects
+- **Clients**: Can create, view, edit, and delete their own R&D claims

 ### Technical Features
 - **Modern UI**: Built with Svelte 5 and DaisyUI components